AdobeDocs/journey-optimizer.de-DE/help/using/landing-pages/create-lp.md

 * **Warnhinweise** geben Hinweise auf Empfehlungen und zeigen Best Practices. <!--For example, a message will display if -->

-* **Fehler** verhindern, dass Sie die Nachricht veröffentlichen, solange sie nicht behoben sind.
-Beispielsweise erhalten Sie eine Warnung, wenn die URL der primären Seite fehlt.
+* **Fehler** verhindern, dass Sie die Nachricht veröffentlichen, solange nicht alle Fehler behoben sind.
+Beispielsweise erhalten Sie eine Warnung, wenn die Primärseiten-URL fehlt.

 <!--All possible warnings and errors are detailed [below](#alerts-and-warnings).-->

 >[!CAUTION]
 >
-> Sie müssen alle **Fehler**-Warnungen vor der Veröffentlichung auflösen.
+> Sie müssen alle **Fehler**-Warnungen vor der Veröffentlichung beseitigen.

 <!--The settings and elements checked by the system are listed below.
 You will also find information on how to adapt your configuration to resolve the corresponding issues.